IoanHadarean/fullstackmilestoneproject/README.md

 * Fixed bug with registration route misspelling.
 * Fixed bug with footer aligned in the middle of the page and posts CSS positioning.
-* Fixed bug with profile not being automatically created when the user was registered with a try/except block when the user profile did not exist.
+* Fixed bug with profile not being automatically created when the user was registered (with a try/except block when the user profile does not exist).
 * Fixed bug with media path not being correctly configured.
-* Fixed bug with drafts not being shown for a user and added login required so the route could not be accessed when the user would be logged out.
+* Fixed bug with drafts not being shown for a user and added login required so the route can not be accessed when the user is logged out.
 * Fixed bug with item quantity going below 0 in the shopping cart.
 * Fixed bug with coupon typo that prevented the coupon from being added to an order.
 * Fixed bug with total item price not being correctly calculated with the discount coupon.